Appendix A - Chemical Hygiene Plan

 EHS will provide information to laboratories, including the Chemical Hygiene Plan, the Laboratory Safety Manual, SDSs, OSHA Permissible Exposure Limits, and specific topical information from employee requests.
 EHS personnel are available on a daily basis to answer questions and provide information to employees about chemical safety in laboratories.

 Other sources of information and training may come from informal group or individual discussions with a supervisor, posted notices, fliers, web documents, and other written materials.
-Properly labeled containers, such as those using Right-To-Know labels, will give immediate warning information to workers about specific chemical hazards.
+Properly labeled containers will give immediate warning information to workers about specific chemical hazards.
 Many departments have safety committees and safety manuals that provide information on laboratory safety.
 Employees are encouraged to contact their Department Safety Representative and EHS at 607-255-8200 for more information about safety in laboratories.

 5. Prior Approval for High Hazard Work